serverless-mom/jquery-zine/readme.md

 One part we have to address about jQuery just being Javascript is the somewhat magical `$` that appears all over.
 Clearly this is an eldritch symbol that calls the witch jQuery forth from her thousand-year slumber.

-[jquery witch rears back in shock from her spellbook as A dark, mis-shapen creature, formed of no solid corpus but more a mass of tentacles, presses its head through a magical book (like there's a magic portal in the book), ]
+[jquery witch rears back in shock from her spellbook as A dark, misshapen creature, formed of no solid corpus but more a mass of tentacles, presses its head through a magical book (like there's a magic portal in the book), ]

 Nope!
 It's just a function, like any other function. jQuery gets used so much that it's useful to be able to call it with a single character, and the dollar sign is easy to read in code.
 Few other software libraries get the distinction of a single-character name, but one of the other notable examples is Lodash, which is so useful for handling arrays and objects that most of the time it's bound to `_` (Get it, *Low Dash*?)